jweiland-net/jwtools2/Documentation/Introduction/Index.rst

 Format.HtmlViewHelper
 *********************

 This VH is a modified version of the original Fluid f:format.html VH.
-We have added a record-attribute where you can assign the data which should be used while processing lib.parseFunc.
+We have added a data-attribute where you can assign the data which should be used while processing lib.parseFunc.
 You should use this VH, if you have added if-conditions or CASE on property `field` or `dataWrap` to lib.parseFunc.